Department Chair

 Email: abrehm@daemen.edu

-Office: TRC 101
+Office: TRC 207

 Phone: 716-839-7285

-Ashley Brehm joined Daemen College in February of 2019 as an assistant professor in the Department of Applied Behavior Analysis after serving as an adjunct faculty member since the fall of 2018.
+Ashley Brehm joined Daemen University in February of 2019 as an assistant professor in the Department of Applied Behavior Analysis after serving as an adjunct faculty member since the fall of 2018.
 After graduating from Gannon University with a Bachelors of Arts in Elementary and Special Education she served as a preschool autism teacher for 3 years in Fairfax, Virginia.
 Ashley has her Masters in Special Education from Canisius College.
 Upon moving back to Buffalo she served a variety of roles, including leadership roles, at a school for children with developmental disabilities in the area.
-Ashley also has experience working as a clinical supervisor providing insurance based services to individuals with autism spectrum disorder.
+Ashley also has experience working as a clinical supervisor providing insurance-based services to individuals with autism spectrum disorder.

 Email: mhickman@daemen.edu